faribanaeiji/chatbot/README.md

 # chatbot
-this a simple chatbot base on bert pretrain model
+this a simple chatbot base on bert pretrained model